 In his mid-twenties, Peede created a book publishing company focused on limited editions of American literature with contributions by American Book Award winner Dana Gioia, Pulitzer Prize winner Donald Justice, and PEN/Malamud Award winner Barry Hannah.
 He also began an ongoing collection of thousands of early-American legal documents, correspondence, currency, and twentieth-century literary works, fine press printing, and ephemera.

 He has served as Board Chair of the SonEdna Foundation (Charleston, MS) and on the National Council of the Margaret Walker Center Archive and Museum of the African-American Experience at Jackson State University (Jackson, MS).
-He also has served on numerous civic bodies, including the Advisory Committee of Virginia Festival of the Book, Virginia Foundation for the Humanities (2015–2016); the State Poet Laureate Selection Committee, State of Mississippi, Office of the Governor (2011); the Eudora Welty Chair for Southern Studies Committee, Millsaps College (1999–2004); and the Ferrol A. Sams, Jr., Distinguished Chair of English Committee, Mercer University (1995–1996).
+He also has served on numerous civic bodies, including the State Poet Laureate Selection Committee, State of Mississippi, Office of the Governor (2011); the Eudora Welty Chair for Southern Studies Committee, Millsaps College (1999–2004); and the Ferrol A. Sams, Jr., Distinguished Chair of English Committee, Mercer University (1995–1996).